-The Cold Weather Rule, Section 216B.097 of the Public Utilities Act, provides that from October 15 through April 15 in Minnesota, governs how we handle disconnects; it does not prohibit them.
+The Cold Weather Rule, Section 216B.097 of the Public Utilities Act, in effect from October 15 through April 15 in Minnesota, governs how we handle disconnects; it does not prohibit them.
 Electric cooperatives cannot disconnect a residential consumer for nonpayment if the disconnection would affect the primary heat source, and all of the following conditions are met:

 - You declare an inability to pay by completing the Inability to Pay Form.

 - Provide proof of last three months of total gross household income.

 - Your total gross household income, not individual income, is less than 50 percent of the state median income, or you are a current recipient of any public assistance with qualifying income requirements, including energy assistance.

 - Your account is current or reasonably on time with a payment plan or you make and keep a mutually acceptable payment plan at any time that considers the financial resources of the household.

 Although Wisconsin laws do not provide cold weather shut-off protection, East Central